Posted November 5, 2013Tweet

 U.S. home prices are climbing, up more than 12 percent since last year.
-And, as home values rise, the increase is diminishing the value of this year's most popular mortgage refinance program -- the HARP 2 mortgage.
+However, as home values rise, the increase is diminishing the value of this year's most popular mortgage refinance program -- the HARP 2 mortgage.

-Fewer U.S. homeowners are requesting the "ultra-high" LTV mortgages which the HARP 2 program allows.
+Even as current mortgage rates make new annual lows, fewer U.S. homeowners are requesting the "ultra-high" LTV mortgages which the HARP 2 program allows.
 Through the first 10 months of 2013, the majority of HARP queries asked for loan-to-value (LTV) of 105% or less.

 It's a dramatic shift from just two years ago when 7 in 10 HARP queries requested an LTV of 105 percent or more.
 The shift may boost that chance that a third version of HARP -- HARP 3.0 -- is released for U.S. homeowners later this year.

 HARP stands for Home Affordable Refinance Program.
 It's the government's refinance program for underwater U.S. homeowners.

 HARP was first launched in 2009 as part of a broader economic stimulus program.
 Dubbed "The Obama Refi", it promised homeowners $3,000 in annual savings, on average; the result of refinancing loans to lower mortgage rates.